 2) Review your site quarterly (with updates as needed)

 It’s important to have a system in place to review your website content, layout, and functionality.
 Generally, it’s best to take a look each quarter.
 Look at the numbers and see where you can improve.
 Having a set time to review your site will keep you on schedule and help site maintenance from falling through the cracks.
+Or, have a partner do it for you.

 3) Ensure your site is on-brand